 I did have an issue with the eventual degradation of the handle.
 I know, I was just going on with how much I love that handle but stay with me here!

-About five years after the knife came into my possession the leather washers started to feel a bit loose.
+About five years after the knife came into my possession, the leather washers started to feel a bit loose.
 They would slide and bend individually before eventually crumbling in my hand.
 That’s probably my fault; after all, that knife put up with the worst of my wild and careless teenage years.

-Over a few months the leather washers completely degraded and crumbled into loose pieces.
+Over a few months, the leather washers completely degraded and crumbled into loose pieces.

 I was left with the literal skeleton of a knife beaten and broken from (mis)use.

-Now keep in mind, this isn’t a handle that failed after a short period of use.
+Now, remember this isn’t a handle that failed after a short period; this was at least four decades of daily use.

-That’s not a failure, that’s a beacon of quality.
+That’s not a failure; that’s a beacon of quality.

 I started with some carefully wrapped yards of paracord to serve as an improvised handle and had marginal success.
 I moved onto rolls of duct tape until I decided the sticky, tacky feeling of the tape as a handle was a no-no.

 My time with this knife was before widespread internet use.
-I don’t want to date myself but I remember the vile days of Archie being liberated by the freedom of Yahoo!’s search engine.
+I don’t want to date myself, but I remember the vile days of Archie being liberated by the freedom of Yahoo!’s search engine.

 Disaster Strikes

 And then I went fishing with a few friends on the Susquehanna.
-I had my KA-BAR on-board, went to cut some fishing line that was tangled… and the boat hit a rock.
+I had my KA-BAR on board, went to cut some fishing line that was tangled… and the boat hit a rock.

-We were all thrown to the side and I watched with wide-eyed terror as my beloved blade went over the side of the boat and down into that muddy river.
+We were all thrown to the side, and I watched with wide-eyed terror as my beloved blade went over the side of the boat and down into that muddy river.

-If you’ve never lost anything over the side of a boat, let me assure you the heavy “plunk” of your most cherished possession breaking the water’s surface and sinking speedily to the bottom of a river is a heart breaking moment in your life.
+If you’ve never lost anything over the side of a boat, let me assure you the heavy “plunk” of your most cherished possession breaking the water’s surface and sinking speedily to the bottom of a river is a heartbreaking moment in your life.

 Retrospection

 I loved my USMC KA-BAR.
 It was a dependable, durable, and familiar item to keep at my side for a fondly remembered period of my life.
-I’ll miss it more than I’ll miss the memory of my first kiss.
+I’ll miss it more than the memory of my first kiss.

 I think there are better knives out there when it comes to the “use it and abuse it” mentality, and the large size of this blade can make it unwieldy in some applications.